 Nursery Caregiver Staff

-Our wonderful nursery caregiver staff, Candice Smith works each week to offer the best care possible for your children.
+Our wonderful staff nursery caregiver McKinley Lax works each week to offer the best care possible for your children.
+You can be assured that our lead staff caregivers are over 18 years old and have undergone background checks and safe sanctuaries training.
 You may also see some of our high school students volunteering as assistants on Sunday mornings.